 I could never live in a cage.

-Julia ‘Jelly’ Morrison is a Scottish-Cuban artist, storyteller and provocateur.
-Themes in her work include childhood and abandonment, female empowerment, sexuality and transformation, and the discovery of Self.
+Julia ‘Jelly’ Morrison is an artist and provocateur from Palo Alto, CA. Themes in her work include female empowerment and transformation, childhood and the discovery of Self.